-Although it has been reported that psilocybin is not addictive, the abuse of it can still be damaging.
+Psilocybin is not addictive but the abuse of it can still be damaging.
 There is help for someone who abuses psilocybin.
-It is important to know what kind of drug treatment to get in order to successfully stop using this drug and avoid serious side effects.
+It is important to know what kind of drug treatment to get to stop using this drug and avoid serious side effects.

-Psilocybin, often referred to as mushrooms, is in a class of drugs called hallucinogens.
-Psilocybin is the hallucinogenic chemical from specific kinds of mushrooms, either fresh or dried.
-These mushrooms have thin stems and have caps with dark gills underneath.
-These mushrooms are most commonly found in Mexico, Central America and the United States.
+Psilocybin is a type of drug called a hallucinogen.
+Psilocybin is a hallucinogenic chemical found in specific kinds of mushrooms.
+These mushrooms have thin stems and caps with dark gills underneath.
+They can be found in Mexico, Central America, and the United States.

 - Orally ingested